 Shared accounts employ a single credential to authenticate multiple users.
-Though this may not fit every organization, there could be some circumstances that are organization dependent that could drive the use of shared admin accounts.
+While this largely goes against IT security best practices, smaller organizations may still make use of shared admin passwords/accounts.

 Shared admin accounts decrease the management overhead by reducing the privileged access footprints within your IT estate.
 However, they come along with risks that need to be carefully managed.